 - Garnish: 10 lemon slices

-Add all the ingredients except for the ginger beer into a punch bowl with a block of ice and stir gently to combine.
+Add the Averna, mezcal, grapefruit juice, lemon juice, agave nectar and chilled water into a punch bowl with a block of ice and stir gently to combine.

 Add the ginger beer and again stir gently to combine.